MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 Since this is a Boolean **XOR** (`^`) function, calling this function a second time with the same rectangle removes the rectangle from the display.
 The rectangle drawn by this function cannot be scrolled.
 To scroll an area containing a rectangle drawn by this function, first call `DrawFocusRect` to remove the rectangle from the display, then scroll the area, and then call `DrawFocusRect` again to draw the rectangle in the new position.

 > [!CAUTION]
 > `DrawFocusRect` works only in `MM_TEXT` mode.
-In other modes, this function does not draw the focus rectangle correctly, but it does not return error values.
+In other modes, this function doesn't draw the focus rectangle correctly, but it doesn't return error values.

 ## <a name="drawframecontrol"></a> `CDC::DrawFrameControl`